February Manifesto: Protests after the publication

 Knowledge of the senate's decision spread immediately to the public and lists of the names of the senators who had supported the publication of the manifesto were spread throughout Helsinki.
 They were met with general disrespect and were even targeted by acts of vandalism.
 The word petturi ("traitor") was written on the wall of one senator.
 Yrjö Sakari Yrjö-Koskinen, the leader of the Finnish Party, was met with particular contempt, as he was seen as the "main culprit" of the vote, as people thought he had persuaded his fellow party members to agree with him.
 A coffin was brought to the lobby of Yrjö-Koskinen's home as a threat.
 In the end, Yrjö-Koskinen resigned from the senate in early March after first giving an objection to the objection of procurator Söderhjelm during the publication of the manifesto.
 Those senators who had opposed the publication of the manifesto were seen as heroes.

 At first, the Finns thought Nicholas II had only signed the manifesto deluded by his clever advisors.
 But when the emperor refused to meet the delegations of the senate and the estates, the Finns accused him of breaking his imperial oath.
-The Finns were so upset about this that they even blamed him for natural phenomena: particularly bad floods of spring 1899 were called "the oath-breaker's flood" and the Bjurböle meteorite which had fallen near Porvoo on 12 March was seen as nature's own objection to the activity of the emperor.
+The Finns were so upset about this that they even blamed him for natural phenomena: particularly bad floods of spring 1899 were called "the Oathbreaker's flood" and the Bjurböle meteorite which had fallen near Porvoo on 12 March was seen as nature's own objection to the activity of the emperor.